Check out our review based on our direct experience testing out the new service on the Search Candy website.

 Quite a small list.
 If your site uses any WordPress plugin that is not on that list, then its compatibility with the APO is not supported by CloudFlare or guaranteed to work.

 Specifically you may note that there are no caching/site optimisation plugins on the list.
+Update: CloudFlare have now added WP Rocket to the list of compatible plugins.

-This is at the root of all the issues I had with the service.
+The lack of support for optimisation plugins is at the root of all the issues I had with the service.

 It is simply not designed for users who have independently made any web perf optimisations to their site, such as installing a caching plugin, removing resources via AutoOptimize, or similar.